pmjones/ext-request/README.md

 ### Extending and Overriding

+**Although it is easy and convenient to extend this class, the authors recommend decoration and composition over extension in all but the most trivial of cases.**

-tl;dr: Be sure to call the parent constructor or the properties will not be set.
+ServerResponse has a constructor.
+Child classes overriding `__construct()` should be sure to call `parent::__contruct()`, or else the public read-only properties will not be set (defaulting to `null` in all cases).

+The public read-only properties cannot be overridden; however, child classes may add new properties as desired.

+ServerRequest has no methods; child classes may add methods as desired.

 ## ServerResponse

 An object representing the PHP response to be sent from the server; use it in place of the `header()`, `setcookie()`, `setrawcookie()`, etc. functions.
-It
-provides:

-- a retention space for version, code, headers, and cookies so they can be inspected before sending;
+It provides a retention space for the HTTP response version, code, headers, cookies, and content, so they can be inspected before sending.

-- mutability and extensibility.
+Note that ServerResponse can be extended to provide other userland functionality; however, its public methods are final, and cannot be modified or overridden.

 ## Instantiation